harrytwright/CMMapLauncher/README.md

-CMMapLauncher
+# CMMapLauncher
 =============

 > The orginal code was produced by [Citymapper](https://github.com/citymapper/CMMapLauncher) but this fork is an update on [dpa99c's fork](https://github.com/dpa99c/CMMapLauncher) updating the code base post iOS 10 & adding Cocoapod support with UI helpers

 CMMapLauncher is a mini-library for iOS that makes it quick and easy to show directions in various mapping applications.

+## Installation

 To use it, just add the following to your podfile:

 ```ruby
 pod 'CMMapLauncher', :git => 'https://github.com/harrytwright/CMMapLauncher.git'